Neliswa30/17314920_ACMEINC/README.md

 # 17314920_ACMEINC-Shopping Website Project
 Welcome to the Online Shopping Website project!
-This repository contains the code and documentation for a full-fledged e-commerce platform developed as part of our college programming course.
+This repository contains the code and documentation for a full-fledged e-commerce platform developed as part of our college programming course. *Also note that this is a project for a student from IIE's Varsity College*

 ## Project Overview
 This repository contains the source code for a shopping website project developed as part of my college coursework.
 The project showcases a fully functional e-commerce platform where users can browse products, add them to their cart, and complete purchases.